 “There are some well-known technical deficiencies with the MD5 message digest algorithm.
 Would SA4 consider extending the TS 26.346 technical specification to support a more modern message digest such as SHA-256 in addition?”

 SA4 is not aware of any technical deficiencies of the MD5 message digest algorithm when used in the context of MBMS.
-SA4 would be grateful to know if DVB has information to the contrary.
-Does the use of TS 26.346 Annex L in DVB-MABR require a different digest algorithm?
+Note that MD5 is used to check the integrity of files received through MBMS download delivery methods.
+Nevertheless, SA4 would be interested to know if DVB has information to the contrary.

+In particular, we are interested whether the use of TS 26.346 Annex L in DVB-MABR would require a different digest algorithm?
 Based on your response, SA4 would be happy to consider specifying a backwards-compatible extension of Annex L to support such a requirement.

 2 Actions

-To DVB TM-Mcast
+To DVB TM-MCAST

 ACTIONS:

-3GPP SA4 kindly requests DVB TM-Mcast to consider the information and answer provided above and
+3GPP SA4 kindly requests DVB TM-MCAST

+to take into account the information and answer provided above, and

-to inform SA4 on whether the use of TS 26.346 Annex L in DVB-MABR require a different digest algorithm.
+to inform SA4 on whether the use of TS 26.346 Annex L in DVB-MABR requires a different digest algorithm.

 3 Dates of next TSG SA WG 4 meetings